morganhaywood/jekyll-now/_posts/2018-03-22-linux-workshop-learnings.md

 ## Useful Commands

 The following is a list of commands I have come across generally, and also by doing the Over The Wire Bandit game.
+A cheatsheet fot these can be found [here]({{site.url}}/cheatsheets/cli_cheatsheet.pdf)

 `^c` to cancel running command.
 `^d` to destroy running command.